Skip to:

 Co-authors: Romanis, EC

 • Health Law Research Group.
 (Seminar) University of Sheffield (2024).
-Panel Member.
-Invited speaker.
+Panel Member Invited speaker.

 Paper: Legal Design and Reproductive and Sexual Rights in Nepal